 - In a large mixing bowl, cream the coconut oil and sugar.
-Add the yogurt, extracts, water, and amaretto.
+Add the yoghurt, extracts, water, and amaretto.
 Scrape the sides as necessary.
 Once everything is mixed, add in the dry ingredients.

-- Allow it to cool completely.
+- To complete this Lightened Up Amaretto Pound Cake Recipe, allow it to cool completely.
 Remove it from the pan.

 - I served mine with fresh strawberries, but you can make a berry sauce to go on top, much like my blueberry syrup.
 Or coconut whipped cream!
 Remember, I have two recipes coming up using this recipe: petit fours and chocolate fondue!